SoftwareAG/c8y-docs/content/oee/oee-theory-bundle/input-variables.md

 Availability Losses
 </td>
 <td>
-For availability losses, it is recommended to record unplanned downtimes such as malfunctions, maintenance, line restrictions and, if necessary, planned downtimes such as maintenance, inspection, cleaning, repair and equipping, modification or format change.
+For Availability Losses, it is recommended to record unplanned downtimes such as malfunctions, maintenance, line restrictions and, if necessary, planned downtimes such as maintenance, inspection, cleaning, repair and equipping, modification or format change.
 </td>
 <td>
 Automatic reference